theguly/iris-doc-src/docs/development/quick_start/processor.md

     pass
 ```

-Done !
+Done!
 The module is now providing enough information to IRIS, so it knows exactly what our module do and what needs to be called to run it.

 However, our module is still doing nothing.
 Let's make it subscribe to an IRIS hook.